zaizi/full-reactive-stack/README.md

 Your goals are:

+* to fork this github project to your github account

 * to create a new git branch called "feature/delete-quote-solution" from branch "feature/delete-quote"

 * to code the "Delete" REST API in backend in order to remove a quote from MongoDB